oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 end
 ```

+You can use these methods in *any* class by including the `ActiveModel::MassAssignmentSecurity` model.
+In fact, though not common, some people are using attr_accessible inside controllers for simplifying api protection.

 `attr_protected` and `attr_accessible` are very similar.
 They both
 accept an optional role[s] parameter for enhanced security.

-It's interesting to see how we can use `Array(elt)` to turn an element
+It's interesting to see how `Array(elt)` is used to turn an element
-to an array, unless it's already an array:
+into an array, unless it's an array already:

 ``` ruby
 A1.9.3p125 :001 > Array(:foo)